How is Zeffy free?

 2. Create ticket packages

-Provide different ticket packages in different tiers to cater to various donation preferences and financial capacities to sell as many tickets as possible.
-For instance, standard prizes are one ticket per entry, big prizes are five raffle tickets per entry, and mid-level prizes are around 2-4 tickets.
+Provide different ticket packages in different tiers to cater to various donation preferences and financial capacities.
+For instance, standard prizes are one ticket per entry, big prizes are five raffle tickets per entry, and mid-level prizes are around two to four tickets.

 3. Host additional fundraising activities